Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

 \begin{remark} The bar over ``$\soc$'' is meant to evoke the notion of closure or ``closed''.
 The bar under $\Hom$ is the usual one in multigraded commutative algebra for the direct sum of homogeneous homomorphisms of all degrees (see \cite[Section~I.2]{GWii} or \cite[Definition~11.14]{cca}, for example). \end{remark}

 \begin{example} The closed socle of~$\cM$ consists of the elements that are annihilated by moving up in any direction, or that have maximal degree.
-In particular, the interval module $\kk[I]$ for any interval $I \subseteq \cP$ (Example~\ref{e:indicator}.\ref{i:interval}) has closed socle
+In particular, the interval module $\kk[I]$ for any interval $I \subseteq \cP$ (Definition~\ref{d:indicator}.\ref{i:interval}) has closed socle

-the interval module supported on the set of elements of~$I$ that are maximal in~$I$. \end{example}
+the interval module with degree set the elements of~$I$ that are maximal in~$I$. \end{example}

-\begin{lemma} The closed cogenerator functor over any poset is left-exact. \end{lemma} \begin{proof} A $\cP$-module is the same thing as a module over the path algebra of (the Hasse diagram of)~$\cP$ with relations to impose commutativity, namely equality of the morphism induced by $p < p''$ and the composite morphism induced by $p < p' < p''$.
-A~$\cP$-module is also the same as a sheaf on~$\cP$ in which the topology comprises the upsets of~$\cP$.
-(See \cite{yuzvinsky1981} as well as \cite[\S4.2]{curry-thesis} and \cite{curry2019} for discussions of these and references.)
-The purpose of vieweing things this way is merely to demonstrate that the category of $\cP$-modules is abelian, so $\Hom$ from a fixed source is automatically~left-exact. \end{proof}
+\begin{lemma} The closed cogenerator functor over any poset is left-exact. \end{lemma} \begin{proof} It suffices to observe that the category of $\cP$-modules is abelian, so $\Hom$ from a fixed source is automatically left-exact.
+There are a number of well known reasons that the category is abelian.
+For example, the definition of $\cP$-module is equivalent to that of a module over the path algebra of (the Hasse diagram of)~$\cP$ with relations to impose commutativity, namely equality of the morphism induced by $p < p''$ and the composite morphism induced by $p < p' < p''$.
+Alternatively, a~$\cP$-module is the same as a sheaf on~$\cP$ in which the topology comprises the upsets of~$\cP$.
+(See \cite{yuzvinsky1981} as well as \cite[\S4.2]{curry-thesis} and \cite{curry2019} for discussions of these and references.) \end{proof}